temporalio/documentation/docs/cluster-deployment-guide.md

 A <a class="tdlp" href="/clusters#visibility">Visibility<span class="tdlpiw"><img src="/img/link-preview-icon.svg" alt="Link preview icon" /></span><span class="tdlpc"><span class="tdlppt">What is Visibility?</span><br /><br /><span class="tdlppd">The term Visibility, within the Temporal Platform, refers to the subsystems and APIs that enable an operator to view Workflow Executions that currently exist within a Cluster.</span><span class="tdlplm"><br /><br /><a class="tdlplma" href="/clusters#visibility">Learn more</a></span></span></a> store is set up as a part of your <a class="tdlp" href="/clusters#persistence">Persistence store<span class="tdlpiw"><img src="/img/link-preview-icon.svg" alt="Link preview icon" /></span><span class="tdlpc"><span class="tdlppt">What is a Temporal Cluster?</span><br /><br /><span class="tdlppd">A Temporal Cluster is a Temporal Server paired with Persistence and Visibility stores.</span><span class="tdlplm"><br /><br /><a class="tdlplma" href="/clusters#persistence">Learn more</a></span></span></a> to enable listing and filtering details about Workflow Executions that exist on your Temporal Cluster.

-A Visibility store is required in a Temporal Cluster setup because it is used by Temporal Web UI and `tctl` to pull Workflow Execution data and enables features like batch operations on a group of Workflow Executions.
+A Visibility store is required in a Temporal Cluster setup because it is used by Temporal Web UI and `CLI` to pull Workflow Execution data and enables features like batch operations on a group of Workflow Executions.

 With the Visibility store, you can use <a class="tdlp" href="/visibility#list-filter">List Filters<span class="tdlpiw"><img src="/img/link-preview-icon.svg" alt="Link preview icon" /></span><span class="tdlpc"><span class="tdlppt">What is a List Filter?</span><br /><br /><span class="tdlppd">A List Filter is the SQL-like string that is provided as the parameter to an Advanced Visibility List API.</span><span class="tdlplm"><br /><br /><a class="tdlplma" href="/visibility#list-filter">Learn more</a></span></span></a> with <a class="tdlp" href="/visibility#search-attribute">Search Attributes<span class="tdlpiw"><img src="/img/link-preview-icon.svg" alt="Link preview icon" /></span><span class="tdlpc"><span class="tdlppt">What is a Search Attribute?</span><br /><br /><span class="tdlppd">A Search Attribute is an indexed name used in List Filters to filter a list of Workflow Executions that have the Search Attribute in their metadata.</span><span class="tdlplm"><br /><br /><a class="tdlplma" href="/visibility#search-attribute">Learn more</a></span></span></a> to list and filter Workflow Executions that you want to review.